Olona: Cartography

-The water
+Water

 Regime of the river

 The Olona regime is typically torrential due to the absence of intermediate bodies of water that regulate its flow.
 It has periods of high flow in March, April, October and November, and lean periods - though not dry - in July, August, December and January.
 The river regime is therefore characterized by a very variable flow which is a function of the seasons and of the meteorological precipitations.
 This variability has always caused technical difficulties in the dimensioning phase of infrastructures destined to contain floods.

 The average flow of the Olona in Ponte Gurone di Malnate is 2.3 m3/s.
 In Rho, after the Olona receives the contributions of the Bozzente and the Lura, the average flow reaches the value of 7 m3/s (18 m3/s maximum).
 During the historic flood of 1951, a flow rate of 48.1 m3/s was recorded at Castellanza, while the minimum flow rate in 1941 and 1950 reached a record value of 0.05 m3/s.

 The average slope of the river course is 6 ‰ compared to an overall fall of 435 m.
 The latter is calculated by subtracting the altitude of the confluence in Lambro Meridionale (113 m MSL) from the altitude of the main source (548 m MSL).
 The average width of the riverbed reaches 5 m at Malnate, 8 m at Nerviano and 18 m at Milan.

 This scarce flow is caused by the poor water supply of springs, tributaries and meteorological precipitation.
 However, the limited amount of water supply did not prevent the exploitation of river water for the most varied uses.
 The water have been used over the centuries for the extent of the overall fall of the river, and for the flow of the river.
 The first, in fact, allowed the exploitation of the motive power of its water especially along the first stretch of the riverbed, which is the one with the greatest slope.